AnDrOiiiD/android_kernel_samsung_kanas3gxx/README.md

 		make mrproper

-3. Kernel has enabled IO Schedulers and CPU Frequency scaling
+3. Kernel has enabled IO Schedulers and CPU Frequency scaling which are disabled by default

 email:microzans@gmail.com
 Thanks Y300-0100